muzammil7777/muzammilpathan/README.md

 - SpeechKit
 - Swift Package Manager

-## Parent Focus: ScreenTime Off
+## App Lock - Focus ScreenTime
 [`📲 Available on the App Store`](https://apps.apple.com/us/app/parent-focus-screentime-off/id6460862187)
-<br>Introducing "Parent Focus: ScreenTime Off," an iOS app I developed using Swift.
+<br>Introducing "App Lock - Focus ScreenTime," an iOS app I developed using Swift.
 As the iOS developer, I played a key role in crafting this app, which empowers parents to manage their child's digital habits effectively.

 **Key Features:**